JacquemontLab/ShortVariants-Annotation/README.md

 ## Different Steps of the Pipeline
-This repository provides a Snakemake-based workflow for processing and annotating short variants (SNVs and Indels) on human reference genome version **GRCh38**.
+This repository provides a workflow implemented in Snakemake or Nextflow for processing and annotating short variants (SNVs and Indels) on the human reference genome **GRCh38**.

 ### Workflow DAG
 Below is a graphical representation of the workflow: